hphelion/documentation/moonshot/manage.imagebuilder.md

     set -eux
     install-packages nginx</pre>

-#### Creating an Ubuntu image using nginx
+#### Creating an image using nginx with Ubuntu
-To use your new nginx element to create an Ubuntu image that is pre-installed with associated kernel and ramdisk images, use the following command:
+To use your new nginx element with Ubuntu to create a VM image that is pre-installed with associated kernel and ramdisk images, use the following command:

-<pre>disk-image-create vm base -o base -a amd64 baremetal nginx</pre>
+<pre>disk-image-create -o base -a amd64 vm base baremetal nginx</pre>

-This creates a disk image file named base.qcow2.
+This creates a VM image file named base.qcow2.
 You can now publish this disk image to HP Cloud OS Distributed Network.

 ### Creating a RHEL image for a specific workload ### {#rhel-image}
 To create a RHEL image for a specific workload, you first need to create the mongodb element.